Ear Pinning Surgery (Otoplasty) in Philadelphia

 Some patients will intentionally grow their hair longer to cover their ears since after surgery the ears may be swollen, bruised, and red for one to three weeks.

 How much time should I take off work or school for ear surgery?

 Once the head/ear dressing is removed two days after your surgery, you should be able to return to work or school as long as you avoid heavy lifting and strenuous activities.
 During this early healing period, your ears may be swollen, red, and bruised.
 If you have long hair, it can cover the ears as they are healing.

 Most patients will take about five to seven days off work or school.
 For example, if you have your surgery on a Tuesday, you might go back to work or school on Monday, or if you have surgery on Thursday, you might go back on Monday also.
 It really depends on your schedule and how you feel.

 When will I see the results of my ear surgery?

-You should see results right away, when the dressing is removed in 2 days.
-Often your ears will look “overcorrected” for 1-2 weeks but as healing continues, your ears will settle into a normal and natural look.
-It will look almost completely normal at 3-4 weeks.
+You will see your initial results when the dressing is removed two days after your surgery.
+Your ears may look “overcorrected” for one to two weeks, but as healing continues, your ears will settle into a normal and natural look.
+Your ears will look almost completely normal at three to four weeks.